pucelle/ff/README.md

-# ff
+# ff.js

 ## About

-The name **ff** comes from "Frequently-Used Functions", it's a JavaScript utility library for Web Programming.
+The name **ff.js** comes from "Frequently-Used Functions", it's a JavaScript utility library for Web Programming.

 Most modules have none or few dependencies, which means you can easily **tree-shaking**, or just copy them to where they are needed.